Moulsham: Victorian – Industry, commerce and social activity

 constructed as an alternative route with its new residences enabling merchandisers to move ‘out of town’.
 Moulsham was effectively swallowed by Chelmsford during Victorian expansion of the town.

 The influx of people into the area led to a school being constructed next to St John's Church in 1840, which was extended in 1885.
 Previously, the British School close to the site of the former friary was one of only two or three schools in the town.
 During the mid-nineteenth century several pockets of industry, focused on manufacturing, were established in and around Moulsham Street.
 This included Marconi's and Crompton's – two of Chelmsford's ‘big three’ manufacturers responsible for giving the town an international reputation.

 In 1878 Colonel REB Crompton established the country's first electrical engineering works at his Arc Works in Anchor Street, a site that had been in industrial use principally as an iron works since 1833.
 Crompton was a pioneer of electric lighting schemes, ‘Devon House’ in Anchor Street was constructed in 1890 as a power station to provide electric lighting for Chelmsford's main streets.
 In 1895 Crompton's relocated to Writtle Road after a fire.
 The vacant factory was occupied in 1902 by Clarkson's, who made steam omnibuses at the site until 1917 and branched out into bus operating as ‘National’ converting to petrol buses in 1920 – the name surviving in the town and beyond until the 1990s.

 In 1898, Guglielmo Marconi set up the world's first radio factory in Hall Street in a furniture shop, itself a converted Silk Mill adjacent to water board premises.
 Radio equipment was manufactured and shipped around the world from an expanding operation in Hall Street until Marconi's moved to new premises in New Street, Chelmsford in 1912.
 Marconi's retained a presence in Chelmsford until the late 1990s, employing several thousand local people in its heyday.

 Other industries operating in the late nineteenth century in and around Moulsham Street included rope and tent makers (Godfreys established 1828, wound up 1985), brickworks, ironworks, furniture manufacturing and builder's yard/offices.

-By the late nineteenth century Moulsham Street had also become a busy shopping street, lined with cycle shops, butchers, newsagents, tailors, grocers, animal feed merchants, a confectioner, a pharmacist, cafes and taverns.
+By the late nineteenth century Moulsham Street had also become a busy shopping street, lined with cycle shops, butchers, newsagents, tailors, grocers, animal feed merchants, a confectioner, a pharmacist, cafés and taverns.
 Its relative narrowness, domestic scale and varied architecture gave the street an intimate ‘village’ feel.
 This and the mixed use function of the street persist to the present day whilst heavy industries have all but gone away.